"THE LAND OF GREEN GOLD"

 WHAT'S IN A NAME?

-Everts’ name was misspelled and that misspelling was allowed to stand.
-Lumber Baron Delos A. Blodgett officially platted the town in 1872, the same year it was officially organized as a village.
+Lumber Baron Delos A. Blodgett officially platted the town in 1871, though the year is commonly believed to be 1872 due to Evart's centennial year being celebrated in 1972, the same year it was officially organized as a village.
 Evart was a strategic point for sorting timber that was floated down the Muskegon River.
 It was later organized as a city in 1930.

 Everts was a farmer and a well liked man by all accounts.
 Perry and Harriet had 8 children.
 Perry died in a barn raising accident in his early 40s.
 His tombstone in Forest Hill Cemetery in Evart reads:

 Perry O. Everts, 1845-1891.
 Perry O. Everts age 46 buried Jan.
 11. 1891.